-DHR:dh 091203-10 Trag
+DHR:dh 091203-10 trag

-2 sep as

-TO: Gen. John Abizaid

-Paul Bremer

-CC: Gen. Dick Myers
+- TO: Gen. John Abizaid Paul Bremer - CC: Gen. Dick Myers Paul Wolfowitz Doug Feith Reuben Jeffery

-Paul Wolfowitz

-Doug Feith

-Reuben Jeffery

 SUBJECT: Reporting on Security Issues

 It seems to me that reporting from now on about security issues ought to include U.S. forces, international forces and Iraqi forces.
 We need to array them all, because they are now what comprise the security forces for Iraq.